 - On that note, Phantom Lady is a notable Aversion.
 Despite three of the Phantom Ladies sharing a surname, none have been revealed to be related to each other.

 - When she was introduced, Kate Kane, Batwoman, didn't appear to have any connection to the established Kanes in the Batman mythos.
 Her New 52 series established that Bette Kane, Flamebird, was her cousin, meaning she was also related to Kathy Kane (whose role as the original Batwoman had recently been reinserted into continuity).
-In Batman: Zero Year, Bruce's Uncle Philip has portraits of Kate's family in his office, suggesting Martha Kane's maiden name isn't a coincidence either.
+In Batman: Zero Year, Bruce's Uncle Philip has portraits of Kate's family in his office, suggesting Martha Kane's maiden name isn't a coincidence either; subsequently she would explicitly call Bruce her cousin.
 (Of course, in Real Life, they're all named after Batman creator Bob Kane.)

 - In The League of Extraordinary Gentlemen (more specifically the prequel story "Alan and the Sundered Veil"), it is revealed that Randolph Carter is a great-nephew of John Carter.